Tag Archives: Kawok

 13 KawokHealing comes from another realm today.
 If something is blocking your growth, ask for the assistance of spirit to wash it away.

 This is potentially one of the most turbulent days within the sacred count of days, but my own experience of these days has rarely seen that aspect.
-In fact, it has usually fully embraced the new birth aspect.
+It has usually fully embraced the new birth aspect.

 Chak sends the fire serpent (lightning) from the sky, from the Dresden Codex